opentripplanner/OpenTripPlanner/docs/Basic-Usage.md

 ## Get OTP

 OpenTripPlanner is written in Java and distributed as a single runnable JAR file.
 These JARs are published on the Conveyal Maven repository [here](http://maven.conveyal.com/org/opentripplanner/otp/).
-Grab one of these JARs for the [latest released version 0.19](http://maven.conveyal.com.s3.amazonaws.com/org/opentripplanner/otp/0.19.0/otp-0.19.0-shaded.jar)
+Grab the JAR for the latest released version, which will be found in the highest-numbered directory without a -SNAPSHOT suffix.
+The stand-alone JAR file is the one that ends with "-shaded.jar".
 You may also want to get your own copy of the OTP source code and [build a bleeding edge development JAR from scratch](Getting-OTP), especially if you plan to do some development yourself.

 ## Get some data